LynchLab/MAPGD/README.md

 	@SCFNAME       	POS	REF	PA-001		PA-002		PA-003		...
 	scaffold\_1	1	A	000/000/000/000	001/000/000/002	004/000/000/000

 <b>.pro</b> files are the most basic input file for mapgd.
-These are plain text files containting three or more tab delimited columns.
+These are plain text files containing three or more tab delimited columns.
 The first column is an arbitrary string which identifier a genomic region (e.g., a scaffold), the second column is an integer number specifying the location of a site on that scaffold, and the remaining column(s) contains four integer values separated by '/'s representing the number of times an A, C, G, and T was observed at the site (respectively).

 We call this file format the .pro file format.
 Files in this format can be generated from mpileup files (that have been made without the -s and -O options by samtools mpileup) using the command "mapgd proview"

 If more than one bam file was used in the construction of the mpileup file, then these files will each appear as additional columns in the .pro File.
-The column names in mapgd default to the filename used to generate the column, and if more than one column is generated from a file, then the columns are numbered sequenctially.
+The column names in mapgd default to the filename used to generate the column, and if more than one column is generated from a file, then the columns are numbered sequentially.
 Additionally, if multiple .pro or mpileup files are given as input to any command (proview included) these files can be merged for analysis (e.g "mapgd proview -i \*.mpileup" prints a merged pro file to the standard out).
 In order to preserve sample names for analysis, a ...

 <b> .gcf files </b> The output of the genotype command.
 This stores the -log likelihood values that an individual is each of the three possible genotypes (Major Major, Major minor or minor minor) at each locus.

 <b> .rel files </b> The output of the relatedness command.
-This file stores the 7 genotypic correlation coefficents for all pairs of individuals and some log likelihood ratio test statistics.
+This file stores the 7 genotypic correlation coefficients for all pairs of individuals and some log likelihood ratio test statistics.

 <h3> The SQL database </h3>

-MAPGD includes the ability to dirrect all output to an SQL database.
-This decreases storage space by elminating redundant information from files (such as the initial position lable in all indexed files) as well as decreasing the nbumber of seperate files saved to disk.
+MAPGD includes the ability to direct all output to an SQL database.
+This decreases storage space by eliminating redundant information from files (such as the initial position label in all indexed files) as well as decreasing the number of separate files saved to disk.
 Currently the tables are:

 | TABLES 	|
 |:-------------:|